sustrik/libdill/man/ipaddr_len.md

 # DESCRIPTION

 Returns lenght of the address, in bytes.
-This function is typically used in combination with **ipaddr_sockaddr** to pass address and its length to POSIX socket APIs.
+This function is typicallyused in combination with **ipaddr_sockaddr** to pass address and itslength to POSIX socket APIs.

 **addr**: IP address object.